tdonohue/top-contributors/README.md

     * By default, the script generates a monthly report based on the given month.
     * Optionally, you can also pass in January and "year" to generate a yearly report, e.g. `./[script].sh 2018-01 year`.
 Keep in mind, this is not well tested and depends heavily on whether the GitHub API will give you all the data for this given year.

+### Adding new monthly post

+1. In the `_posts` folder, copy the last month's post.
+Rename it to correspond the the month whose statistics you are posting
+2. Edit the post's heading information, changing the `title`, `month` and `month-text` fields
+3. Create a new, empty `_data` directory for the month.
+4. Run both scripts (see above) for the month.
+Place the two resulting CSV files in the newly created `_data` folder.
+5. Finally, test the addition by running Jekyll locally (see below).

 ## Testing this GitHub Pages site locally

 1. Install the [Jekyll](https://jekyllrb.com/) gem